Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Dataset Creation

 For instruct models, we adjusted the format to align better with their structure.
 Specifically, we presented the few-shot examples as a user-assistant conversation, where the user asks the questions and the assistant provides the answers.
 Additionally, we replaced \texttt{answer:} with \texttt{The answer is}, as part of the assistant generation, since this change was observed to improve the performance of instruction models.

-To split the knowledge examples into factually correct examples and hallucination-despite knowledge examples, we sampled 20K knowledge-based examples (or fewer if fewer were available).
-Using the child and Alice-Bob settings, we checked whether the generated text changed and whether the exact match for the correct answer appeared within the 10-token model generations.
+To split the knowledge examples into factually correct examples and hallucination-despite knolwedge examples, we sampled 20K knowledge-based examples (or fewer if fewer were available).
+Using the prompt settings, we checked whether the generated text changed and whether the exact match for the correct answer appeared within the 10-token model generations.